 }

-This property is an array, rather than a single string, to allow a result management system to select among a variety of methods for deciding whether two results are logically the same or logically distinct.
+This property is an array, rather than a single string, to allow a result management system to select among a variety of methods for deciding whether two results are logically identical or logically distinct.

-A result management system SHOULD populate this property.
 A direct SARIF producer SHOULD NOT populate this property.
 A SARIF converter MAY populate this property if the analysis tool’s native output format provides a value that qualifies as a fingerprint (a stable identifier for the result).
+A result management system MAY populate this property when it ingests a SARIF log file.
+If it does so, then later, when a SARIF consumer retrieves results in SARIF format from the result management system, the result management system SHALL set this property to the value it assigned.

 Appendix B provides requirements for how a result management system computes fingerprints.

+NOTE: fingerprints and correlationGuid (§3.19.4) provide two different ways for result management systems to associate results that are logically identical.
+See §3.19.3 for more information.

 partialFingerprints property